l7170/PTA-HAD/README.md

 # PTA-HAD
 a prior-based tensor approximation (PTA) is proposed for hyperspectral anomaly detection, in which HSI is decomposed into a background tensor and an anomaly tensor.
 In the background tensor, a low-rank prior is incorporated into spectral dimension by truncated nuclear norm regularization, and a piecewise- smooth prior on spatial dimension can be embedded by a linear total variation-norm regularization.
 For anomaly tensor, it is unfolded along spectral dimension coupled with spatial group sparse prior that can be represented by l 2,1 -norm regularization.
+Paper is under review.
+Any problem can contract authors by 1141017448@qq.com.